sivehost/openemr-medilinksa/README.md

 ```bash
 composer require sivehost/openemr-medilinksa
 ```
-Then enable the module in OpenEMR.
+Then register, install and enable the module in OpenEMR.

 ---